sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 ':'.charCodeAt(0).toString(16); // '3a', hence '[x+3a]'
 ```

 You can also use Unicode escape sequences.
-Generally you won't need to as you can use the unencoded character directly, but if — for some reason — you can't use emoji in filenames, for example, then you can use the escaped characters.
+Generally you won't need to as you can use the unencoded character directly, but if — for some reason — you can't have a filename with an emoji in it, for example, then you can use the escaped characters.
 In other words, these are equivalent:

 ```
 src/routes/[u+d83e][u+dd2a]/+page.svelte